How To Speed Up Windows PC | Make Windows PC Faster

 The paging file is an area on your hard disk that Windows uses like memory.
 There's a setting in Windows that manages the page file size automatically, which can help improve your PC’s performance.

-To make sure automatic page file management is turned on:
+To make sure automatic page file management is turned on in Windows 11/10:

 • In Performance Options, select the Advanced tab, then select Change in the Virtual memory area.